-Rounding of amounts to the nearest thousand dollars
+Rounding of amounts to the nearest dollar

-Amounts in the Directors' report have been rounded to the nearest thousand dollars in accordance with ASIC Corporations (Rounding in Financial/Directors Reports) Instrument 2016/191, unless otherwise indicated.
+Amounts in the Directors' report have been rounded to the nearest dollar in accordance with ASIC Corporations (Rounding in Financial/Directors Reports) Instrument 2016/191, unless otherwise indicated.

 Auditor's independence declaration

 A copy of the Auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 4.